turtlecoin/turtlecoin-docs/docs/guides/mining/XMR-Stak-Guide.md

-# How to Set Up XMR-Stak
+---
+title: Mining with XMR-Stak
+---

 XMR-Stak is a unified miner, which means the same program will be used to mine with both your CPU and your GPU.
 It will automatically detect your hardware and adjust the settings accordingly.